haesleinhuepf/natari/README.md

 ![](https://github.com/haesleinhuepf/natari/raw/master/images/snake.gif)

 ## Ping pong
 Don't drop the organoid!
-Use your racket and hit it back to your colleage!
+Use your racket and hit it back to your colleague!
 The two players can use `W`, `S` and `I`, `K` to control their racket, respectively.

 ![](https://github.com/haesleinhuepf/natari/raw/master/images/ping_pong.gif)